You need to confirm you are over the age of 25 and living in Scotland

 The Employability Fund supports people towards employment through a number of local training programmes.

 It responds to the needs of employers and local labour markets to provide people with real life work experience.
-For more information have a look at the Employability Fund page on My World of Work.
+For more information have a look at the Employability Fund page on Skills Development Scotland's website.

 Apprenticeships are designed to help you learn by getting hands-on experience with an employer.
 There’s different type of apprenticeships you can do, depending on what stage you’re at and are not just available to school leavers.
 If you’re already employed speak to your employer to find out if they can support you through an apprenticeship.